-Dr. Max Strassfeld (Ph.D. in Religious Studies, Stanford University) specializes in Rabbinic Literature, History of Sexuality, and Religious Studies Theory and Method.
-Dr. Strassfeld is an affiliate of the UA Institute for LGBT Studies, with his research and teaching expertise in LGBTQI issues in religion and transgender studies.
-Dr. Strassfeld is also a faculty affiliate of the UA Judaic Studies Program.
-His book project, Classically Queer: Eunuchs and Androgynes in Rabbinic Literature, explores the function of the eunuchs and androgynes featured widely in Jewish law, and pairs classical Jewish texts with intersex autobiography, transgender studies, and theories of queer temporality, in order to argue that the rabbis use these figures to map the boundaries of normative masculinity.
+Dr. Max Strassfeld (Ph.D. in Religious Studies, Stanford University) specializes in Rabbinic Literature, Transgender Studies, and Jewish Studies.
+Dr. Strassfeld is an affiliate of the UA Judaic Studies Program.
+His book project, Transing the Talmud: Androgynes and Eunuchs in Rabbinic Literature, explores eunuchs and androgynes in Jewish law, and pairs classical Jewish texts with intersex autobiography, transgender studies, and theories of queer temporality, in order to argue that the rabbis use these figures to map the boundaries of normative masculinity.
 In recognition of his work in gender and sexuality, he was awarded the Frankel Fellowship for New Perspectives on Gender and Jewish Life at the University of Michigan in 2013-2014.
-Dr. Strassfeld teaches a wide range of courses, including Introduction to Judaism; Jews and Christians in the Roman Empire; Sex and the Body in Medieval Religion; Gender, Women, and Religion; and LGBTQI Issues in Religion.
+He has served on the editorial board of the Journal of the American Academy of Religion from 2015-2017 and on the editorial board of Reading Religion starting in 2018.
+He also serves as a member the AAR committee on the Status of LGBTIQ Persons in the Profession from 2015.
+Dr. Strassfeld teaches a wide range of courses, including Jewish Christian Relations; Jews and Christians in the Roman Empire; Religion and Sex; Gender, Women, and Religion.

 Rabbinic literature, Jewish Studies, and Transgender Studies